 After the age of 2 years the head size normalizes.

 Often the mother or father of the child had large heads at that age.

 The cause is not known.
 Most state that it is a normal condition, although some state that these children have a slight developmental delay.

 When children with a large head are presented for US, examine the superficial subarachnoid space and the ventricles.

-Normal subarachnoid space measures The ventricles are often slightly enlarged.
+The normal subarachnoid space measures less then 3 mm.
+The ventricles are often slightly enlarged.